prathapm2k/M1_Employee_record_system/1_Requirements/README.md

 # SWOT Analysis
 ## Strengths
    We can access it from anywhere.
-   It provides the covid cases details easily.
    It is available for 24/7.
    easy and faster access.
 ## Weaknesses
    Limited cases are stored in the structure.
    Needs graphical user interface.
 ## Opportunities
-   It can provides the covid cases details for world wide and also for vaccinated details. (example: Estimating Covid cases from one state to another states etc.)
-   User friendly.
+   It can provides the platform for storing the employees data in a single step which helps for future purposes.
 ## Threats
    limited access.